-Meetings usually take place in the Sports Pavilion, St Cleer.
-PL14 6EE.
-All meetings start at 6pm unless the agenda states otherwise.
-Please note that committee meetings may start at other times and you should always check the date, time and venue before attending any meeting.
-This information will be at the top of the summons to attend
+Meetings usually take place at the Sports Pavilion, Hockings House, St Cleer, PL14 6EE.
+All meetings start at 7pm, unless the agenda states otherwise.
+Please note that committee

-An agenda is produced by the Clerk for each meeting, and copies of the agenda and supporting material are despatched to Members usually 7 before the date of the meeting, giving you the statutory 3 clear days' notice.
+An agenda is produced by the Clerk for each meeting, and copies of the agenda and supporting material are despatched to Members usually 5-7 days before the date of the meeting, giving you the statutory 3 clear days' notice.